HTML in Canvas

 `);

-Use texture(source, uv) to sample the live interface. htmlCanvas.glslLayer() uses the same ShaderToy-style GLSL wrapper as the glsl object, including GLSL ES 3 syntax and #include preprocessing.
+Use texture(source, uv) to sample the interface. htmlCanvas.glslLayer() uses the same ShaderToy-style GLSL wrapper as the glsl object.
+It supports GLSL ES 3 syntax and #include preprocessing.

 Disable the layer with: